 “My name is Shawny Rotten.
 I've been tattooing for seven years now.”
 Begun as a side interest with punk rock and skateboarding, the tattoos that he has are a way of expressing himself.
 As a tattoo artist making art in Carbondale for three to four years, Shawny Rotten has been making art for a long time.
 “I always wanted to make cartoons…for the newspaper or something, but I never took it super seriously until, you know, I was in my mid-20s,” he said.
 “But I always have painted, do graffiti, and stuff like that.”
-Another way that he expresses himself is through his tattoos.
+Now, he expresses himself is through his tattoos.
 He’s gotten his tattoos in a variety of different ways over many years.
 “Don't tell my mom this, but we were in my friend David's house,” he said, describing how he got his first tattoo.
 “We were in high school, and he had a little tattoo machine… And we did a little ‘X’ on the very top of my thigh, as high as you possibly could get…so my mom will never see it.
 And of course, it looked terrible or whatever, but we were just excited.”
 And he hasn’t stopped since.
 The more tattoos he has gotten, the more comfortable he has become with his own body, he said.
 “So, like when I was younger and stuff, I didn't enjoy the way I looked, I guess, but I didn't know I was uncomfortable until I got more and more tattoos,” he said.
 “I was like, ‘Man, I just feel like myself more every day.’”

 Matt Baron takes a moment to breathe during the SIU vs Maryville rugby game on Oct.
 14, 2023.